Kevin002023/pands-project/README.md

 A [boxplot](https://pandas.pydata.org/pandas-docs/version/0.25.3/reference/api/pandas.DataFrame.boxplot.html#pandas.DataFrame.boxplot) is another graphical representation of the distribution of a dataset.
 They highlight important statistical measures like range, median and outliers.
 The boxes are drawn between the first and third Quartile.
 The bold line in the middle of the box represents the median.
 The 'whiskers' represent the range of data.
 Any dots above or below are outliers.

-Again for ease of comparison each variant was a subplot allowing all 4 on the same image.
+Again for ease of comparison each variable was a subplot allowing all 4 on the same image.

 ![Boxplot](https://github.com/Kevin002023/pands-project/blob/main/images/Boxplots.png)

 For both sepal length and width there is much overlap in the range of values for all 3 classes.
 It would be very difficult to identity what class an iris belonged to based on either of these two variables.
 However, it is immediately noticeable that this is not the case when comparing Petal length and width.
 While there is an overlap in the values for Iris-versicolor and Iris-virginica, the size of the petals for Iris-setosa are significantly smaller.
 In addition, Iris-setosa has a much narrower range of values.
+This is confirmed when looking at the distribution of values in the [class specific histograms](https://github.com/Kevin002023/pands-project/tree/main/images/Class%20specific%20Histograms).

 ## Multivariate Analysis